I asked my students to read a poem. Then they had to:

 - What might Lewis Carroll’s version be like?

 Of course, if I give my students Robert Frost’s The Road Not Taken and just say “Rewrite it like Dr. Seuss.”
-I’m going to get some weak poems.
-Students need way more structure in order to tackle such a complex task.
+I’m going to get frustrated students and weak poetry.
+Students need structure to tackle a complex task.
+This is “lowering the floor” so that students can reach the “high ceiling.”

 - Seuss uses a da da dum rhythm.
 (This three syllable pattern is called an anapest.
 Yes I’d tell students that no matter their age.)